July 7, 2022

 When your AC system is not cooling properly, there are a number of possible explanations.

-One possibility is that the system is not sized correctly for the space it is trying to cool.
-An undersized unit will have to work harder to achieve the desired temperature, leading to increased strain on the unit and higher energy bills.
 Another possibility is that the system is not properly charged with refrigerant.
 If the level of refrigerant is low, it will prevent the system from cooling effectively.
 Finally, poor cooling can also be caused by a dirty or blocked air filter.
 A dirty filter restricts airflow and prevents the evaporator coils from doing their job.

 Poor cooling is likely characterized by: